Heat smother Nuggets in 125-105 win

 Bam Adebayo had 22 points, nine rebounds and six assists, Jimmy Butler also scored 22 points and added seven assists, and the Miami Heat used a big second half to beat the Denver Nuggets 125-105 near Orlando on Saturday.
 Kelly Olynyk scored all 20 pf his points in the fourth quarter, Duncan Robinson scored 17, Goran Dragic had 13 points and Kendrick Nunn added 11 for the Heat (42-24).
 Miami outscored Denver 69-48 in the second half.

-Nikola Jokic had 19 points, seven assists and six rebounds and Jerami Grant also had 19 points for the shorthanded Nuggets (43-23).
+Nikola Jokic had 19 points, seven rebounds and six assists and Jerami Grant also had 19 points for the shorthanded Nuggets (43-23).
 Denver played without starters Jamal Murray, Gary Harris and Will Barton.
 All three have nagging injuries but could have played if Saturday's contest had been a playoff game.

 Monte Morris had 13 points, Michael Porter Jr. scored 11 and Torrey Craig added 10 points for the Nuggets.
 Denver committed 19 turnovers that led to 35 points for Miami.
 The Nuggets used a 7-2 run at the start of the third quarter to take a six-point lead.
 But Butler scored four straight points, Adebayo had six straight and Jae Crowder hit a 3-pointer to cap a 14-3 run that gave Miami a 72-67 lead midway through the period.